 Here’s how shippers break down costs

-Because so many factors influence the cost to ship a car to Hawaii or to the mainland, we can’t actually answer the above question in a blog post, but what we can do is tell you more about how those costs are calculated.
+Because so many factors influence the cost of shipping a car to Hawaii or the mainland, we can’t answer every question in a blog post, but what we can do is tell you more about how those costs are calculated.

 Next, the size of your vehicle will influence your shipping price.
 Smaller vehicles and standard sedans tend to be less expensive to ship than large trucks and SUVs or vehicles that have been modified with lift or lowering kits.
 The Honda Pilot in the examples above costs more to ship because it weighs more and takes up more space.

 From there, your choice of ground transport will be factored in.
 Ground transport on an open carrier is less expensive than shipping a car in an enclosed carrier.
 That’s because open carriers can carry more cars and there are more open carriers in operation.
 However, we understand that exotic, luxury, classic, specialty, high-end, or antique vehicles may need the extra protection they’ll get in an enclosed carrier.

 And of course, your choice of sea transport will also impact your quote.
 Roll on/roll off shipping (aka RORO shipping) is the most affordable type of sea transport.
 It also tends to be the fastest type of transport because vehicles can be loaded more quickly so boats can launch faster.
 But again, if you have a vehicle that needs special care and handling, it can be shipped in a cargo container that gives it extra protection during its ocean voyage.

 How to find the right auto transport management company